How To Save Money On Your Heating Costs This Winter

 Depending on what type of central heating system you have, your maintenance needs will vary significantly.
 The most common types of central heating systems are heat pumps, forced air

-When you’re ready to make certain your central heating source is fully prepared for winter use, give Johnson Home Inspection Services a call today at 815-441-1275 and we can get a central heating inspection scheduled for you as soon as possible.
+When you’re ready to make certain your central heating source is fully prepared for winter use, give Johnson Home Inspection Services, LLC a call today at 815-441-1275 and we can get a central heating inspection scheduled for you as soon as possible.